March Lawn & Landscape Tips

 Not all the colors of spring are blooms.
 Be on the watch for the bright colors of new leaves such as the yellow, oranges and reds of Goldmound Spirea.

-Mulch – Spring is a great time to mulch your landscape plantings.
+Spring is a great time to mulch your landscape plantings.
 Maintaining a 2” layer of organic mulch will reduce weed population, retain soil moisture, and provide a more consistent soil temperature for plant roots.
 I find adding mulch an easier task in the spring when I am cleaning my landscape plantings for the first time.

 Wait until April to plant impatient, begonia, geranium, etc. And remember, most summer annuals need the warmer soil temperatures of late April or May before they are planted.
 If you get in a hurry, you will end up planting your summer annual color twice.
-When planting, remember most plants prefer well drained, organic soil and would prefer you add compost when planting.
+When planting remember most plants prefer well drained, organic soil and would prefer you add compost when planting.

-Seeding Fescue – March is the second-best time to overseed fescue.
-But, it comes in a very distant second to seeding in the fall.
+March is the second-best time to overseed fescue.
+But it comes in a very distant second to seeding in the fall.
 Spring seeded fescue will come up very well and look very good till the summer heat arrives - then it fades quickly.
-Fescue, being a cool season grass, will not establish a sustainable root system when planted in the spring.
+Fescue, being a cool season grass, does not establish a sustainable root system when planted in the spring.
 Give your fescue lawn a chance to green up first to get a better feel on the overall condition of the lawn.
 If you still feel you have bare areas that need to be addressed now, seed this month but still plan on seeding again in the fall.
 In most cases waiting till fall to seed is best.
 Fall seeding allows you to focus on weed prevention and turf development in the spring and turf establishment in the fall when it is best.

 Bridal Wreath Spirea will add graceful white blooms toward the end of March.